foundersandcoders/pg-workshop/README.md

 ### Getting started

 - Clone this repo
+- Install the node_modules by typing `npm install` in your terminal.
 - Run `npm run dev`in your terminal and checkout the result at [http://localhost:5000].
 This is a preview of what you'll be building.
 - Create a database locally
 - Add a users table.